 At this time, unfortunately not.
 However, many of these use cases can be completed by choosing multiple segments or using dimensionality.
-If you would like to see 2+ metrics on a card, please Rage Click this button to let us know!
+If you would like to see 2+ metrics on a card, please send us a message and let us know!

 Can I change the time range of all cards on a Dashboard at once?

 You sure can!
 Dashboards have a top level time range filter that can override the time ranges set within the individual card.